ZurichNLP/HF4ATS/README.md

 5. "interAA": all preferences indicated by the four (for target group) or two (expert group) annotators with the highest inter-annotation agreement.
 6. "groupX": uses "all" expert-group preferences when training and "intraAA" target-group preferences during evaluation (must set <user_set> to 'ea' when using this preference subset!)

-### Automatic Evaluation Metrics for an SFT Checkpoint
+### Automatic Evaluation for an SFT or DPO Checkpoint